-Under the legislation governing audits in Alberta, only a Chartered Accountant, a Certified Management Accountant, or a Certified General Accountant can perform an audit on a fee for service basis.
+Under the legislation governing audits in Alberta, only a Chartered Professional Accountant can perform an audit on a fee for service basis.

 Section 280 specifies that the auditor of a municipality must not be a councillor or employee of the municipality or of a controlled corporation.
 This would preclude the use of an internal auditor to sign the report; however, the external auditor may be prepared to rely on the work of the internal auditor in accordance with professional standards and thereby minimize the costs associated with the work of the external auditor.